Transcript (education): Holding transcripts

-Colleges and universities that are owed money by a former student may "hold" the transcript until they are paid.
+Colleges and universities which believe that they are owed money by a former student may "hold" the student's transcript until they are paid.
 This may mean that former student cannot resume their education elsewhere.
 Many colleges and universities will not allow a prospective student until receiving communication (in the form of a physical stamp or seal) that the prior school is satisfied with its debt collection.
 If the college or university discovers that an applicant lied on their college application, the college can rescind the offer of admission, can revoke the student's degree, if completed, and refuse the release of that student's transcripts.